 The 10 classes are:

-Breda teaches this senior class.
-Breda has worked in SFSS for the past 8 years.
-She has worked in different classes and is now in her 3rd year with the seniors.
+Breda Courtney teaches this senior class.
+Breda has worked in SFSS for over eight years.
+She has worked in different classes and is now in her 4th year with the seniors.
 This class is always on the go!
 They might be found doing yoga or out cycling the grounds.
-Breda’s favourite subjects to teach are art, science and geography.
-The chestnut class do lots of work on language, writing, reading and maths.
-They love P.E and they exercise every day.
+Breda’s favourite subjects to teach are art and science.
+The chestnut class does lots of work on language, writing, reading, and maths.
+They love P.E, and they exercise every day.
 The Chestnut class also enjoy participating in the school choir.
 The assistants in the Chestnut class are Mary Slattery and Fiona Carroll.
 Fiona Carroll is a bus driver and a swim teacher.
 She loves swimming, driving the bus on outings and doing art with the children.
 Fiona has been working in SFSS for over eight years.
 This is Mary Slattery’s first year in the Chestnut class.
 Mary has worked in many different classes in the school and is looking forward to a fun filled year with the Chestnut class.

 Joan Ward is currently substituting for two teachers who are currently job sharing.
 She teaches the 2nd senior class.
 This class is always busy.
 They go on trips every week and love visiting the library and Bunkers restaurant in Killorglin.
 Joan and her class are always doing lots of work, and they help with jobs around the school.
 The ash class loves practical work, and they learn how to generalise their skills in different settings.Joan loves teaching music, art, communication, and cookery.
 The SNA’s in the Ash class are Debra O’ Sullivan, Phil O’Shea, Marita deLacy and Shane Riordan.
 Marita and Phil are currently job sharing.
 The assistants are gentle, caring, kind and always have lots of fun with the pupils of the Ash class.